Quick Summary

 Validation Rules

-- The notes from the merged diagnoses will be combined into a single note for the new, unified diagnosis object.
+- Notes from merged diagnoses are combined into a single note

 How Diagnoses Are Generated

-- Keep an input diagnosis untouched if it was not significantly discussed.
+- Keep unchanged: Leave a diagnosis untouched if it wasn’t significantly discussed

 Output Enrichment